PostHog/posthog.com/contents/handbook/growth/sales/overview.md

 showTitle: true
 ---

-This section of the Handbook covers customers who are interested in our self-hosted [Scale plans](/pricing?o=self-hosted) specifically.
+This section of the Handbook covers customers who are interested in our self-hosted [Scale or Enterprise](/pricing?o=self-hosted) plans specifically.
 We also have detailed guidance on how to manage sales day-to-day under [Sales Operations](/handbook/growth/sales/sales-operations) and [CRM](/handbook/growth/sales/crm).

 ## Strategy